Computer Science (BS)

 and General Physics for Physical Science Majors I Laboratory

-The CSC department maintains a lab for use by majors and minors that contains a number of computers that provide access to departmental and university-wide software along with a printer.
+The CSC department maintains a lab for use by majors and minors that contains a number of computers that provide access to departmental and university-wide software.

 CSC majors often get part-time jobs or paid internships in the Western New York region while still taking classes, though we do not formally require an internship.
 CSC 497 “Internship” is a way to earn credit for an internship, but the experience must include a significant learning component that does not overlap with required coursework and must be pre-approved by the program director.
 The Internship cannot count as the CSC elective.